ansible/workshops/exercises/networking_v2/labs/lab03-templating/exercise02-parser/README.md

-# Exercise 2: Using the network-engine command parser
+# Exercise 2: Building dynamic documentation using the command parser

 Most CLI based network devices support `show` commands.
 The output of the commands are "pretty" formatted, in the sense that they are very human readable.
 However, in the context of automation, where the objective is for a machine(code) to interpret this output, it needs to be transformed into "structured" data.
 In other words data-types that the code/machine can interpret and navigate.
 Examples would be lists, dictionaries, arrays and so on.